leno12/GSoC2020/index.md

 Since the new OAuth was fully working I needed to remove unused stuff left from the old OAuth provider.

 #### List of Pull Requests
- Here is th list of pull requests where the implementation of the steps described above can be found:
+ Here is the list of pull requests where the implementation of the steps described above can be found:
 - [Implement New OAuth Provider](https://github.com/Catrobat/Catroweb/pull/573)
 - [Remove Unused OAuth stuff](https://github.com/Catrobat/Catroweb/pull/782)